rafaelfranca/rtf_pygmentize/README.md

 ## Usage

-To highlight a file, you can use this:
+To highlight a file, you can use:

 ```vim
 :RTFPygmentize